noqqe/serra/readme.md

 # Todo

 * termui overview
-* add - do search for cards by name
 * prices since the beginning
-* sort of cards in cards query
 * total card value column with history in mongodb

 # What its not